reactjs/react.dev/beta/src/pages/reference/usestate.md

 </Sandpack>

 You'll notice that if you switch to About and then press About again, you might get an extra log of the parent component render.
-React may need to call the parent component in some cases, but it won't use the result if the state has really not changed.
+React may still need to call the parent component in some cases, but it won't re-render any of the children.

 <Solution />